kbroman/BMI884/syllabus.md

 ### Course grade

-Course grade will be based on class participation (70%) and two homework assignments (30%).
+Course grade will be based solely on class participation.

-The homework assignments may include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, or writing a short essay on motivating and demotivating learning experiences they have had.
+There will be **no** written homework assignments this semester.

 The class participation grade will be based on participation in each session, scored according to the following rubric: